13 Minute Read

 Make the most of your backyard or porch with a swing, a café table and chairs, or a relaxing hammock with your favorite throw.
 Whether you have a small balcony or acres of land, buyers need to be able to picture themselves unwinding there after a long day.
 Show them at least one way you love to use the space!

 How Much Does Home Staging Cost?

-Home staging doesn’t have to break the bank.
+By now, it’s pretty clear that home staging doesn’t have to break the bank!
 Some of the most important things you can do to get your home show-ready won’t cost you a cent.
-But if you’re not comfortable staging your home yourself and want to bring in outside help, you don’t have to look far to find a suitable staging company—a good real estate agent should have multiple recommendations.
+But if you’re not comfortable staging your home yourself and want to bring in outside help, you don’t have to look far to find a suitable staging company.
+A good real estate agent should have multiple recommendations.

-An initial consultation with a home stager that includes a written plan should cost you around $250 to $750.(1) When it comes to the actual staging process, monthly costs can range from $350 in Iowa to $2,400 in California for a furnished home.
+An initial consultation with a home stager that includes a written plan should cost you around $250 to $750.(3) When it comes to the actual staging process, monthly costs can range from $350 in Iowa to $2,400 in California for a furnished home.
 If you’ve already moved out and your home is vacant, monthly costs can vary from approximately $975 in Indiana to $5,500 in California.
-Homes over 4,000 square feet can cost upwards of $9,000.(2)
+Homes over 4,000 square feet can cost upwards of $9,000 a month.(4)

 What Are the Financial Benefits of Staging a House?